D-Niermann/SailingGame/Documentation-Manuals/createItem.md

 3. In Econonmy, in the "malls" dictionary, select your malls where the new item should be available and add the item name and the amount

+4. If the new Item also contains new goods like some fruit or so, this needs to be added in the consumables dicitonary (in economy.gd)

 ## In Editor again

 1. In the item scene node, put in your chosen item name into the databaseName field